 A day at Tony's Place Playground is a beachside treat for kids.
 Photo courtesy of the park

 It’s only natural that a beachside playground offers an ocean-themed place to romp.
 Seal statues, a shoreline-inspired surface, boat structure, sea cave-like rock structures, and a fishing shack take this universally accessible play area to the next level.
 The surfaces are wheelchair-friendly, and all signage includes Braille.
 Picnic on the grass or picnic tables with a picturesque ocean view.
 Located just a few steps from Seven Presidents beach, the playground is also close to Skateplex skate park, making it perfect for families with multi-age kids.

 This Bergen County park is the golden ticket to a day-long visit filled with fun.
 The huge playground features climbing structures for big kids, small slides for toddlers, plus lots of balance beams, swing sets, and rock walls galore.
 Even more, the entire play area is ADA accessible so all kids can play.
 Not to mention, it’s next door to a spectacular splash pad, old-fashioned carousel, soccer field, and miniature train ride.
 Need more?
 How about a trip to the Bergen County Zoo, which is home to lions, reptiles, and farm friends?
 There really is something for everyone here.

 Verona Park offers colorful equipment and enhanced safety features.
-Photo by Elaine Quicili
+Photo by Margaret Margrove

 Reopening on June 3 with a new rubberized safety surface, Verona Park playground offers tons of cool play apparatus and enhanced safety features.
-There's still plenty of wide-open space for kids to run, but now the playground itself is enclosed by a fence for security.
+There's plenty of wide-open space for kids to run, and the playground itself is enclosed by a fence for security.
 Round blue climbers built into the hillside challenge kids both big and small, while the disc swing is a definite crowd-favorite.
 A mister provides a quick cool-down on hot days, and after complaints about the sun baking the playground's metal slides, an awning was installed to provide shade and prevent the equipment from getting too hot for kids to play on.